pt9527/digital-cv/index.md

 **BSSc in Geography and Resource Management**  - _(Sept 2014 - June 2018)_
 The Chinese University of Hong Kong, Hong Kong

 <u>Key Highlights</u>
 - Second Class Upper, GPA: 3.6/4.0 in the final year
-- A- in the final year thesis: A Study on Economic Recession and Fertility in East Asia 1995-2015 and a Case Study of Hong Kong(see the Research Experience section below for details).
+- A- in the final year thesis: [A Study on Economic Recession and Fertility in East Asia 1995-2015 and a Case Study of Hong Kong](#FYT)

 **Semester-long International Exchange**  - _(Jan 2017 - June 2017)_
 University of Leeds, the United Kingdom

+**Other Audited Courses**
+CS50's Introduction to Artificial Intelligence with Python (online)  | Harvard University  _2023_ Geology principles and practice (face to face) | The University of Hong Kong  _2021_
+CS50: Introduction to Computer Science (online) | Harvard University  _2020_

 <u>Key Highlights</u>
 -	Awarded Yasumoto International Exchange Scholarship and Reaching Out Award by the Hong Kong government